Pilot-LH/expert/README.md

 | DRAGON                               | 73.4         | ----   | 360M      |

 Notes:
-1. There are some advanced techniques used in GPT-3.5 + Z-Code++ and Codex (5-shot) like CoT and Voting.
+1. There are some advanced techniques used in GPT-3.5 + Z-Code++ and Codex (5-shot) like CoT, SC and Voting.
 2. It's interesting to see Galactica (0-shot) perform so well, and GPT-4 (0-shot) is better than GPT-4 (5-shot).
 3. There's some problem with F1 score, as it's averaged over three classes 'yes', 'no' and 'maybe'.
 As we can see from pubmedqa_preds.json, LLM only get 1 of 55 samples in "maybe" right.
 4. PubMedGPT and DRAGON respresent full-training of small specialist models.